 They use their trunks mainly to dig for food like tree roots.
 The defense is another primary purpose of their trunks.
 In encounters during fights for dominance, they can use tusks to stab opponents.
 Indeed, they even use their tusks to dig holes in the ground to retrieve groundwater in times of severe drought.

 Other social interactions may include greeting and demonstrations of dominance or submission via various trunk postures.

 African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

 Please, browse my other wildlife photographs similar to ‘Two African Elephants Play In River’ in our African wildlife portfolio.
 Let nature inspire you.
-All our animal photographs are for sale as stock photos licenses and wall art prints on high-quality fine art paper, canvas, modern metal, Alu-Dibond, and acrylic prints.
+All our animal photographs are for sale as stock images licenses.
+All our nature photography pictures are for sale as wall art prints on high-quality fine art paper, canvas, modern metal, Alu-Dibond, and acrylic prints.